Stabbath/nonogram-solver/README.md

 The way it currently works is that we treat rows and columns differently, so that we can keep track of which ones are rows and which ones are columns, because as it is right now the length of rows and columns is defined in the main structure, Puzzle, rather than inside of each line.
 This is because all rows have the same length, and all columns have the same length, so it hardly warrants the additional memory usage.
 This might be changed in the future, since the alternative would simplify code.

 ####Did it have to be a stack?
 No, in fact the first thing that occured to me was a FIFO list, but after manually solving a few puzzles following the described logic, it appeared that stacks were always better than FIFO.
 This most likely (read: definitely) depends on the puzzle itself, but stacks have the added benefit of being a tiny bit simpler (only need to track the top).
+Not much of an argument, but the kind of list is not really significant, as long as it's simple and straightforward in terms of addition and removal of elements.

 ####Possible developments
 Might use a single stack for rows and columns in the future, as described at the end of the main stacks section.
 Will use a different structure if it turns out that there's something much more efficient than stacks for a majority of puzzles. (doubtful)

+###todo:
+####Priorities
+Finish functions to free allocated memory.
+Test with valgrind to make sure everything's good in that department.
+Improve line solving algorithm.
+####Secondary
+Make sure all memory allocs will errorout if return pointer is null, and other similar things.
+Change ExportSolution to export solutions into (a) text file(s) rather than print to console.